daigo-arakawa/kitdoc/content/ja/docs/go-global6/configuring-the-host/running-the-30-day-trial-version.md

 1. When the Activation Wizard opens, follow the prompts.
 Sign in using your GraphOn account.
 Create an account if you do not have one.
 Then click the **Sign in** button.
 2. If applicable, select a GraphOn customer account.

+{{% alert title="Note" color="info" %}}
->GO-Global cloud trial licenses can only be used on computers that have direct access to the internet.
+GO-Global cloud trial licenses can only be used on computers that have direct access to the internet.
 If a computer does not have access to the internet (e.g., if it accesses the internet via a proxy server), the Activation Wizard will notify you that GO-Global is unable to communicate with GraphOn's online license service.
 If you see this message, you can request an on-premises trial license as described below.
+{{% /alert %}}

 3. Select the license you would like the computer to use.
 If there are no available licenses, click **Start New Trial**.
 Specify a description for the license, then click **OK.**
 4. Click **Accept**to accept the GO-Global License Agreement.